 It's hard to feel safe, rested, loved, inspired, peaceful and clear-minded at all if you don't feel that way at home.

-I say I'm learning this as if it's something new, but it's been a 24-year long lesson so far!
+I say I'm learning this as if it's something new, but it's been a life long lesson so far!

 It's not frivolous to think about this stuff.
 It's not silly.